-• Avolition is an intense, ongoing loss of motivation that can make daily functioning difficult.
-It’s typically associated with serious mental health concerns, like schizophrenia.
+Avolition is an intense, ongoing loss of motivation that can make daily functioning difficult.
+It’s typically associated with serious mental health concerns, like schizophrenia or depression.

 Our motivation and energy levels can fluctuate for various reasons.
 We all have days when we’d rather take a nap than tackle our to-do lists.
-But for people who experience avolition, their lack of internal motivation is so persistent and severe that it negatively affects their ability to function in daily life.
+But avolition is different.
+Avolition is a clinical term that refers to a severe and ongoing lack of motivation to start or complete purposeful activities.
+This includes basic activities like showering, eating, or going to work.

 What avolition feels like

-• Spending long hours in bed or on the couch with limited physical movement
+Spend long hours in bed or on the couch

 What causes avolition?